 N-ethyl-L-glutamine, or L-theanine, is the amino acid that draws the spotlight to green tea.
-L-theanine provides the calming effects and that characteristic savory, umami flavor of the iconic herbal tea.
-Like all amino acids, theanine exists in two forms: D-theanine and L-theanine.
-We are particularly interested in the L-form as they D-form is not biologically available.
+L-theanine provides the calming effects and that characteristic savory, umami flavor of the iconic herbal tea.* Like all amino acids, theanine exists in two forms: D and L. We are particularly interested in the L-form as the D-form is not biologically available.
 Therefore, it does not have same effects as L-theanine and can even block absorption of its L-form counterpart.
 L-theanine is distinguished for many reasons, including alpha-brain wave stimulation and sharpening of focus and attentiveness.
 Alpha-brain wave transmission induces a sense of calm and relaxation, which is why green tea is praised as a de-stress remedy.
-Importantly and unlike most other anxiolytic herbs, the L-theanine in green tea welcomes relaxation without bringing on a tide of drowsiness.
-Alpha-brain wave stimulation also heightens a sense of alertness and awareness that isn’t dampened by feelings of lethargy or grogginess.
-One study exploring the effects of L-theanine in boys with ADHD, found that when administered twice daily, L-theanine improved quality of sleep without disrupting their normal bed- and waking times.
+Importantly and unlike most other calming herbs, the L-theanine in green tea welcomes relaxation without bringing on a tide of drowsiness.* Alpha-brain wave stimulation also heightens a sense of alertness and awareness that isn’t dampened by feelings of lethargy or grogginess.
+One study exploring the effects of L-theanine in boys with attention issues, found that when administered twice daily, L-theanine improved quality of sleep without disrupting their normal bed- and waking times.*

-Although green tea is an excellent source of the illustrious L-theanine, the amino acid only comprises about 1-2% of green teas leaves’ dry weight, which is why many supplement companies have sought extraction and fermentation processes to put adequate doses of L-theanine in a neat little capsule.
+Green tea is an excellent source of the illustrious L-theanine.
+However, the amino acid only comprises about 1-2% of green teas leaves’ dry weight.
+That is why many supplement companies have sought extraction and fermentation processes to put adequate doses of L-theanine in a neat little capsule.
 However, these processes do not always yield 100% or even high concentrations of L-theanine, meaning that they may be equal parts L- and D-theanine.
 This is a problem that Suntheanine™ brand of L-theanine solved.
-Suntheanine is the product of a Japanese manufacturer and is standardized to 99% L-theanine.
-In a study comparing five other L-theanine supplements, Suntheanine™ was found to be the only one that was nearly pure L-theanine.
-Suntheanine™ is so potent and effective, it is the predominant source of L-theanine used in research studies exploring the effectiveness of L-theanine in treating a myriad of concerns from PTSD to manic depression.
+Suntheanine, the product of a Japanese manufacturer, is standardized to 99% L-theanine.
+In a study comparing five other L-theanine supplements, Suntheanine™ was found to be the only one that was nearly pure.
+Suntheanine™ is so potent and effective it is the predominant source of L-theanine used in research studies exploring it’s effectiveness for a myriad of health concerns.*

 L-theanine in Supplements